andreashuber69/kiss-worker/README.md

 - Full [TypeScript](https://typescriptlang.org) support with the best achievable type safety for all client code
 - Fully transparent marshalling of arguments, return values **and** `Error` objects
 - Sequentialization of simultaneous calls with a FIFO queue
-- Support for synchronous and asynchronous worker functions
+- Support for synchronous and asynchronous functions and methods
 - Automated tests for 99% of the code
-- Reporting of incorrectly implemented worker functions
+- Reporting of incorrectly implemented functions and methods

 ## Prerequisites